-For many, this exclusive one-on-one professional portrait session might be a bit intimidating.
+For many, this exclusive one-on-one professional portrait session might bring up a few questions.
 How do you plan for an experience like that?!
 Here are some tips I think are most helpful in getting the most out of your senior portrait session!

 1. Hire a GREAT photographer! – Ask your friends where they went and what their experiences were like.
 These pictures are too important not to choose an experienced photographer who specializes in the style of pictures you love.
 Know that their experience and training on the best poses, lighting, and editing will also know how to make you feel comfortable.
 All this will guarantee that you have the best experience possible!

-2. Scheduling your session – A professional photographer will make sure a picture you love is included in the yearbook.
-We know the deadline and sizes for submitting your pics.
-Just be sure you schedule several months before that date!
+One of the many reasons you may want to book early is to have your picture included in the yearbook.
+We make sure that a picture you love is included in the yearbook.
+(We know the deadline and sizes for submitting your pics.)
+You’ll want to schedule several months before that date!
 You don’t want to be stressed out trying to get them done last minute.
 And what happens if you need to reschedule?!

 3. Choosing your outfits

 - Colors: Do you have a favorite color?
 Do you get compliments when you’re wearing that color?
 Then bring it!
 I can recommend that you stay away from too many bright neon colors as these can be a distraction from your face.